 However, it’s important to understand that the annuity agreement involved makes for a couple of tricky situations that might not apply to other retirement plans:

-- Withdrawals are subject to a 20 percent federal income tax withholding, except in specific circumstances.
+- Withdrawals are subject to a 20% federal income tax withholding, except in specific circumstances.

-- To dissolve the annuity investment aspect of a 403(b), there might be a surrender charge of up to 8 percent.
+- To dissolve the annuity investment aspect of a 403(b), there might be a surrender charge of up to 8%.

-Speaking with a professional to help you with these situations can help you navigate some of the quirks involved.
+Speaking with a professional to help you with these situations can help you understand some of the quirks involved.